Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 The Rose Hooktip Moth (Oreta rosea) is a medium-sized moth found in North Carolina.

-The wingspan of this species can range from 1.5 inches to 2.5 inches, with males being slightly smaller than females.
+This species’ wingspan can range from 1.5 inches to 2.5 inches, with males slightly smaller than females.

 The forewings are dark gray or brown with a pinkish hue, while the hind wings are mostly white.

-The wings of these types of moths in North Carolina also have prominent reddish-brown markings, making them easy to identify.
+The wings of these moths in North Carolina also have prominent reddish-brown markings, making them easy to identify.

-The larvae of this species feed on oak leaves, making it an important species for maintaining healthy oak forests in the area.
+This species’ larvae feed on oak leaves, making it important for maintaining healthy oak forests in the area.

 The adults feed on nectar from flowers, helping with pollination and plant reproduction.